What is this blue magic? An introduction to cyanotype.

 A photogram of Algae, made by Anna Atkins as part of her 1843 book, Photographs of British Algae: Cyanotype Impressions, the first book composed entirely of photographic images.

 After finishing my degree in Textiles and Surface design in 2009 I suddenly realised I would have no access to screen printing equipment and couldn’t afford digital prints so I started experimenting with cyanotype on paper and fabric as a way to make images I could stitch into ( I was a freelance embroidery designer at the time).
 In The Sketchbook Project, 2012, part of the Brooklyn Art Library, I started using the light sensitive solution as paint on some of the pages, combined with my drawings.
-Fast forward to the present and after years of making cyanotype art and teaching print workshops I’m excited that in 2024 Search Press will be publishing my book about the process.
+Fast forward to the present and after years of making cyanotype art and teaching print workshops I’m excited that in 2024 Search Press commissioned and published my book about the process.

 A page from my sketchbook in The Sketchbook Project, 2012.